vmanvailer/vmanvailer/README.md

-To reach me just email vmgoncal@ualberta.ca
+To reach me just email vinicius.manvailergoncalves@nrcan-rncan.gc.ca

 <!---
 vmanvailer/vmanvailer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.